dabeaz/curio/docs/reference.rst

 Task Groups
 -----------

-Curio provides a mechanism for grouping tasks together, managing their execution, and collecting their results.
-This is kind of control is sometimes used to implement programming patterns related to "structured concurrency."
+Tasks may be grouped together to better manage their execution and collect results.
 To do this, create a ``TaskGroup`` instance.

 .. class:: TaskGroup(tasks=(), *, wait=all)